 - Monitor pullbacks/corrections for trading opportunities.
 The wiggles often help determine when a correction is running out of steam.
 Or simply consider what would confirm the price is moving back in the trending direction (to warrant a trade)?

-- Small sideways periods, called contractions or consolidations, are also a common trade trigger.
+- Small sideways periods, called contractions or consolidations, are a common trade trigger.
 When the price moves out of a consolidation or contraction in the direction of the Trending waves, there may be an opportunity.

 - Be aware of the waves on a larger scale (big waves) and a smaller scale (gyrations).